j-palindrome/obsidian-time-ruler/README.md

 - You can also drag groups, headings, and blocks to reschedule all of the tasks contained in them.
 - The "Upcoming" view shows any upcoming due dates in a zoomed-out time ruler.
 Drag a task on this ruler to schedule its due date.

+## Views
+- To switch between day-based and time-based views, click the calendar button in the top bar.
+All-day will hide hour dropdowns.
+- Click daily buttons to jump to that date
+- Drag tasks onto times, blocks, days, or day buttons to reschedule them
+- Click on tasks and headings to show them in Obsidian (Time Ruler will update while you edit them)
+- You can drag the Time Ruler tab icon into the main editor to expand it, showing a four-day view.

 ## Online calendars
 - To import a calendar, simply copy a shared link (iCal format) into Settings.
 - Events show as blocks which can contain tasks scheduled at the same time.
 You can drag an event to reschedule the tasks contained, but the event is read-only.